FDLA/FAMTE Conference 2026

 Keynote Speakers

-Cheryl Dowd directs the activities of State Authorization Network (SAN), including coordination of staff addressing interstate policy and compliance as well as other ancillary compliance issues.
-Additionally, she serves the overall WCET membership in addressing emerging and special regulatory issues related to digital learning in postsecondary education.
-Cheryl is a contributing author for a guidebook for understanding the legal basis for State and Federal compliance for activities of post-secondary institutions, State Authorization of Colleges and Universities.
-Cheryl earned her Juris Doctorate from the University of Richmond, master’s degree in Criminal Justice from Bowling Green State University, and bachelor’s degree in Political Science from James Madison University.
+Cheryl Dowd Cheryl Dowd directs the activities of the State Authorization Network (SAN), including coordinating staff to address interstate policy and compliance, as well as other ancillary compliance issues.
+Additionally, she serves the overall WCET membership in addressing emerging and special regulatory matters related to digital postsecondary education.
+Cheryl is a contributing author to a guidebook on understanding the legal basis for State and Federal compliance for postsecondary institutions, Specifically Focusing on State Authorization of Colleges and Universities.
+Cheryl earned her Juris Doctorate from the University of Richmond, a master’s degree in Criminal Justice from Bowling Green State University, and a Bachelor of Arts degree in Political Science from James Madison University.

-Dr. Brett Christie (he/him/his) has worked in higher education for over 25 years, with extensive experience leading teaching effectiveness and student success initiatives involving a myriad of stakeholders at campus, system, and national levels.
-Many of these efforts have included curricular redesign for more innovative and effective uses of technology, including quality online-blended course design and delivery.
+Brett Christie Dr. Brett Christie (he/him/his) has worked in higher education for over 25 years, with extensive experience leading initiatives that enhance teaching effectiveness and student success, involving a diverse range of stakeholders at the campus, system, and national levels.
+Many of these efforts have included curricular redesign for more innovative and practical uses of technology, including quality online-blended course design and delivery.
 Since earning his doctorate in Curriculum & Instruction in 1997, he has applied his knowledge and passion to become an established teacher, researcher, and thought leader on many topics in contemporary education.
 These range from sound fundamentals of effective course design and delivery to more innovative practices and uses of technology to provide greater access, engagement, and real-world application.
-In particular, Brett is known as an expert in applying Universal Design for Learning in post-secondary education as a means for greater equity, accessibility, and inclusivity.
-He has led many faculty and institutional efforts to apply the principles of UDL in ways to enable success by the greatest number and diversity of students possible.
-As a first generation college student himself, Brett is particularly invested in closing equity gaps that exist in postsecondary education.
+In particular, Brett is recognized as an expert in applying Universal Design for postsecondary education as a means to achieve greater Equity, inclusivity, and accessibility.
+He has led numerous faculty and institutional efforts to apply the principles of UDL in ways that enable success for the largest number and the most incredible diversity of students possible.
+As a first-generation college student himself, Brett is particularly invested in closing Equity gaps in postsecondary education.

-Tiffany Morgan serves as an education program coordinator for Iowa PBS and conducts research, design, production and implementation of locally created educational media resources.
-In her 17 years at Iowa PBS, Tiffany has served as an instructional designer for distance learning courses, professional development initiatives as well as educational and general audience media productions.
-Most recently she led the Iowa Science Phenomena, a collaborative project between Iowa PBS, Iowa organizations and educators to curate and share a growing collection of Iowa-specific NGSS phenomena, receiving a 2022 National Educational Telecommunications Association Public Media Award for Innovation in Education and the 2024 USDLA Gold Trendsetter in Distance Learning Award.
-Over her 20- year career she has designed elearning training for military and government clients and instructed graduate courses in distance learning practices and pedagogy at Iowa State University School of Education.
-A graduate of Iowa State University with a Bachelor of Science degree in History and a Master of Science degree in Curriculum and Instructional Technology, Tiffany enjoys research into the intersection of science, technology, data and the arts.
+Tiffany Morgan Tiffany Morgan serves as an education program coordinator for Iowa PBS, conducting research, design, production, and implementation of locally created educational media resources.
+In her 17 years at Iowa PBS, Tiffany has served as an instructional designer for distance learning courses, professional development initiatives, and media productions for both academic and general audiences.
+Most recently, she led the Iowa Science Phenomena, a collaborative project between Iowa PBS, Iowa organizations, and educators to curate and share a growing collection of Iowa-specific NGSS phenomena, receiving a 2022 National Educational Telecommunications Association Public Media Award for Innovation in Education and the 2024 USDLA Gold Trendsetter in Distance Learning Award.
+Over her 20-year career, she has designed e-learning training for military and government clients and instructed graduate courses in distance learning practices and pedagogy at Iowa State University School of Education.
+A graduate of Iowa State University with a Bachelor of Science degree in History and a Master of Science degree in Curriculum and Instructional Technology, Tiffany enjoys research into the intersection of science, technology, data, and the arts.

 Conference Committee Members